lydia-hsu-1111/prep/01 Leetcode/General_DFS.md

         - Redundant work (inefficient).

         - Incorrect results if a better (quieter) candidate exists in a previously traversed path.
+- Global or nonlocal variables for values are not needed when each recursive call returns its own values.

 ### Knapsack type of questions - crossing the bridge between DFS and DP
 #### Knapsack prototype